Filing Your Return -> Capital Gains and Losses -> Worthless Shares or Debt

 If s.
 50(1) applies, you are deemed to have disposed of the shares for nil proceeds, and can elect to claim a capital loss for those shares, for the amount that you paid for them.
 Unless the loss qualifies as a business investment loss (see below), you will do this by recording the deemed disposal of shares on Schedule 3 of your tax return, as if you had actually sold the shares or debt for nil proceeds.
 Disposal of shares are recorded in part 3 of Schedule 3, and disposal of bonds or other corporate debt are recorded in part 5 of Schedule 3.

-You must also file an election in writing with your tax return, as indicated in T4037 Capital Gains.
+You must also file an election in writing, in the form of a letter signed by you, with your tax return, as indicated in T4037 Capital Gains.
 If you file your tax return electronically, send the letter separately to Canada Revenue Agency (CRA), indicating that it is in support of your electronically filed tax return.
 The letter should state that you want subsection 50(1) of the Income Tax Act to apply to the particular transaction.
 Include your full name and address, as well as your social insurance number, and ensure that you sign the letter.
 Make sure you have documentation which which shows that the shares or debt qualify as a s.
 50(1) disposal, which you will be required to provide if requested by CRA.

 The advantage of this is that the taxpayer can write off the investment while still retaining ownership.
 The corporation may "revive", and be worth something in the future.
 Any recovery of amounts previously deducted would have to be included as capital gains.